-The property is located in Section 14, Township 1N, Range 71W, Boulder County.
+The property is located in Section 23, Township 1N, Range 71W, of Boulder County, Colorado.
 It is located within the Boulder Mountain Fire Protection District.
-The lot is 3.89 acres in size and has a modest ~10-15 percent slope with an southeast aspect.
-The site is at ~6,973 feet in elevation and located midslope which is relatively dry.
-Timber Lane will create a small natural barrier that may help slow the spread of a surface fire on the site.
+The lot is 4.18 acres in size and has a modest ~5-10 percent slope with an east aspect on the buildable portion of the property.
+The western portion of the property has a slope greater than 20%.
+The site is at ~6,973 feet in elevation and is located between a saddle and two chimneys which is prone to wind and is a relatively dry site.
+A large rock out-cropping to the west of the structure will create a small natural barrier that may help slow the spread of a surface fire on the site.